IBM-Bluemix-Docs/node/enable_existing.md

 ```
 {: codeblock}

-This will expose your application on port `3000` and the MongoDB server will be available for client connection via port `27017`.
+Your application is exposed on port `3000`, and the MongoDB server is available for client connection on port `27017`.

 You must update the following line in `cli-config.yml` to point to the new Dockerfile:
 ```yaml